-If there are concerns regarding a student's professional attributes, the student will be placed on probation, suspended, disqualified or permanently removed from the program.
+If there are concerns regarding a student's professional attributes, the student will be placed on probation, suspended, disgualified or permanently removed from the program.
 Unless the student has been permanently removed from the program, they must participate in the development of a professional improvement plan, which establishes the requirements for continuation in the program.
 The professional improvement plan lists areas of concern and action steps necessary to improve the targeted behaviors.

-Students placed on a plan of improvement, probation or suspension, for any reason, are subject to disqualification by the College of Teacher Education and Leadership at the end of the following semester if the conditions imposed for reinstatement are not met.
+Students placed on a plan of improvement, probation or suspension, for any reason, are subject to disqualification by the Mary Lou Fulton Teachers College at the end of the following semester if the conditions imposed for reinstatement are not met.
 Students placed on a plan of improvement, probation or suspension, for any reason, are reviewed at the end of the following semester.
 Students demonstrating behaviors or characteristics that make it questionable whether they can succeed in the teaching profession, may be disqualified or prescribed specific conditions under which continued participation is permitted, that is, probation or suspension even if the student meets minimum academic performance as measured by GPA.

-Students who wish to appeal decisions of the College of Teacher Education and Leadership's Student Issues Committee, may do so in writing to the associate dean for student affairs of the college.
-Any exceptions to the above retention and disqualification policies and procedures must be approved by the College of Teacher Education and Leadership's Student Issues Committee and the associate dean for student affairs of the college.
+Students who wish to appeal decisions of the Mary Lou Fulton Teachers College Student Issues Committee, may do so in writing to the associate dean of the college.
+Any exceptions to the above retention and disgualification policies and procedures must be approved by the Mary Lou Fulton Teachers College Student Issues Committee and the associate dean for the college.
+Refer to the Retention and Continuation Policy for additional information.
+Students interested in pursuing concurrent degrees with another college in the university must submit a Petition for Adjustment of Requirements to the Advising, Recruitment and Retention office.